 In 1993, a bank in Abbotsford, Canada hired a 23-year-old stock broker named Trent Dyrsmid.

 Dyrsmid was a rookie so nobody at the firm expected too much of his performance.
 Moreover, Abbotsford was still a relatively small suburb back then, tucked away in the shadow of nearby Vancouver where most of the big business deals were being made.
 The first popular email services like AOL and Hotmail wouldn’t arrive for another two or three years.
 Geography still played a large role in business success and Abbotsford wasn’t exactly the home of blockbuster deals.

-And yet, despite his disadvantages, Dyrsmid made immediate progress as a stock broker thanks to a simple and relentless habit that he used each day.
+And yet, despite his disadvantages, Dyrsmid made immediate progress as a stock broker thanks to forex trading apps he developed, as well as a simple and relentless habit that he used each day.

 On his desk, he placed two jars.
 One was filled with 120 paper clips.
 The other was empty.
 This is when the habit started.

 “Every morning I would start with 120 paper clips in one jar and I would keep dialing the phone until I had moved them all to the second jar.”